yasminesadat/Tripal/README.md

 * **Hotels and flights:** tourist can book hotels, flights and transportation.
 * **Product Management:** Sellers can add, edit, and manage products.
 Tourists can browse, filter, and purchase products.
 * **Payments & Cancellations:** Tourists can book and pay for events and activities, with options for cancellations and loyalty points.
-* **Reviews & Ratings:** Users can rate and review activities, products, and tour guides.
+* **Reviews & Ratings:** Users can rate and review activities, itineraries, products, and tour guides.
 * **Admin Controls:** Admins can manage users, approve profiles, handle complaints, and access reports.
 * **Notifications:** Users receive notifications for bookings, promotions, and important updates.
 <img width="960" alt="login" src="https://github.com/user-attachments/assets/51ff20c1-2a87-4044-9356-60ce62155b93">

 <img width="960" alt="touristHome" src="https://github.com/user-attachments/assets/e933a77e-fd44-4349-8a52-5ecf584bcd5c">

+## Code examples

 ##  API References
 <details>